March 27, 2020, by Leah Sharpe

 There are still some industries that are recruiting and need extra hands.
 The food industry is recruiting new workers to help in supermarkets and distribution.
 Visit their websites and see what is on offer.

 Look for opportunities to help shielded people as a great way to keep busy and boost your CV.
-If you want to work in the public sector in the future, helping out would be a valuable contribution to a nationwide effort shared between councils, charities, community groups, businesses and individuals.
-Help for shielded people will be organised via hubs in cities, towns and villages, through a network called Coronavirus Mutual Aid which will list the organisations who are participating.
+If you want to work in the public sector in the future, helping out would be a valuable contribution to a nationwide effort shared between councils, charities, community groups, businesses, and individuals.
+Help for shielded people will be organised via hubs in cities, towns and villages, through a network called Coronavirus Mutual Aid which will list the organisations that are participating.

 The NHS are also looking for people to join the NHS Volunteer Responders.
 You will provide simple but vital support such as driving people to and from hospital, delivering food and medication, transporting equipment and supplies, and making regular phone calls to check on people isolating at home.
-Check your eligibility and register to get started.

 2. Still working on your career ideas?

 Now you have greater time to read at length, it is a great opportunity to use online tools to generate ideas or explore your existing ideas in more depth.
 Start with the Careers and Employability service website.